fkbeys/BLOGME/README.md

 If i would extend the project, i would add  a swagger library for helping developers to understand the project better.
 Also it s mandatory to add an authentication controller to secure the app.
+In addition, i would use stored procedures for update and insert, views for listing, Table or scalar functions for find operations.